kent-map/kent/dickens/README.md

-.ve-header label="Dickens Land" background=gh:kent-map/images/dickens/grammargateroch sticky=true
+`mdp-header title="Dickens Land" background=gh:kent-map/images/dickens/grammargateroch .sticky`

 One of the greatest Victorian novelists, Charles Dickens lived in Kent from 1816 to 1822; and again from 1856 to 1870.